-In addition to tuition, estimated costs for students who complete the courses listed below are books, \$2,062; class fees, \$203; equipment and supplies, \$1,000; universal fee, \$1,414.
+In addition to tuition, estimated costs for students who complete the courses listed below are books, \$2,062; class fees, \$203; equipment and supplies, \$1,000; and universal fee, \$1,710.
 Contact the Financial Aid Office at 503.399.5018 to find out if you qualify for help with these costs.

-You may earn an associate of applied science degree by successfully completing the required 104 credit hours with a grade of "C" or better in all courses:
+You may earn an associate of applied science degree by successfully completing the required 95 credit hours with a grade of "C" or better in all courses:

 Course Title Credit Hours

-CIS101 Computing Concepts (or higher) 3
+CIS101 Computing Concepts (or higher)3

+or

+BA131 Business Computing4

+or

+CA100 Beginning Computing3

-COMM115 Intercultural Communication (or higher r) 4
+COMM115 Intercultural Communication (or higher)4

-HPE295 Health and Fitness for Life 3

-MTH060 Introductory Algebra+ (or higher) 4
+MTH060 Introductory Algebra+ (or higher)4

-PSY201 Psychology: Mind and Body+ 4
+PSY201 Psychology: Mind and Body+ (or higher)4

-WR121 The College Essay+ 4
+WR121 Academic Composition+ 4

 Physical Education electives

+or

+HPE295 Health and Fitness for Life3